 The Bonnechere Authors Festival was founded in 2002 and has since grown to be a signature event in the Ottawa Valley!
-Every MONDAY (new night, it used to be Wednesdays) in July, a Canadian author comes to Eganville and speaks about their adventures in writing, researching, and living.
+Every Monday in July, a Canadian author comes to Eganville and speaks about their adventures in writing, researching, and living.
 They read from their latest works, answer questions from the audience and sometimes even sign books!
-There are snacks and coffee and tea available, door prizes, books to buy, and a whole lot of fun!
+There are snacks, coffee, and tea available, door prizes, books to buy, and a whole lot of fun!
 You can stay up to date on the events by finding us on Facebook

 , following us on Twitter